What Trauma Has Taught Me

 I am choosing to share simply as an offering.
 I am sharing the account of one human being, who is looking at the painful events of her life and doing her best to see each moment as an opportunity to grow and heal.
 This is how I find peace, by integrating the understanding that each painful experience is also a gift, meant not to break me, but to expand my understanding so that I can better embrace love, embody compassion, and rise toward the light.
 And hopefully, leave that light on for others who may be looking for a way out of the darkness.

 These concepts are not new.
 I did not make them up but I have personally encountered them many times before.
-But healing is never linear.
+Healing is never linear.
 New painful experiences will remind us of past traumas, over and over until our healing is integrated and complete.
 The fires on Maui reminded me of this.

 Many years ago I heard a writer say that she wrote the book she needed to read.
 Here are the things I tell myself when times feel unbearable.
 Here is what I will tell myself over and over as I participate in my own healing and the collective healing on Maui:

-1. We all process trauma and grief differently.
+We all process trauma and grief differently.
 My response to a traumatic event is probably going to look very different than someone else's.
 We humans see through the lens of our own experiences and coping mechanisms and when it comes to grief, all feelings are appropriate.
 Rage, tears, denial, overwhelm, overresponse, underresponse, checking out of processing our feelings, overdoing, and even complete and utter shutdown.
 All are very human ways of trying to make sense of that which is completely incomprehensible.
 Leaving space and practicing compassion for others to process in their own way is respectful and deeply kind.
 In moments of extreme stress, remember that others are feeling it too.
 Grant them and yourself patience and grace.

-2. Life is short and indeterminate.
+Life is short and indeterminate.
 This is true for all of us.
 Tell your people that you love them repeatedly.
 Over and over spread as much love as you can.
 In the end, that is all that really matters.
 Make each day count as one that you chose to live in love.

-4. Get moving.
+Get moving.
 Drop the excuses and start actively moving on that list of dreams.
 Learn that language, write that novel, take that dance class, save for that trip.
 The more we put off what brings us joy, the more we let our own light dim.
 And the world needs your light.
 It needs it very very badly.
 Allow yourself to shine.

 Life is short and indeterminate.